hoixw/SmartFrameDownloader/README.md

 I am not responsible if you do something illegal (in whatever jurisdiction you live in) with this code.
 I am merely underlining the ineffectiveness of any DRM like this, and underlining the fact that many copyright-free photos are arbitrarily protected.

 ## Contents / How to Use
-- `tampermonkey.js` - Code for a Tampermonkey script.
+The main file is `tampermonkey.js`, which is the code for the Tampermonkey script.
 Many detailed tutorials explaining how to install a Tampermonkey script can be found online.

 The script will display a nice button if a smart-frame is detected, and clicking it will download the image.
 Note that it will refresh the page and take a few seconds for the image to actually download — but it will download nonetheless.